-The typical organisation uses anywhere from several hundred to several thousand cloud apps.
-In addition to business productivity applications that everyone in the company uses, specific departments and teams utilise their own subsets of job-specific applications.
+The typical organization uses anywhere from several hundred to several thousand cloud apps.
+In addition to business productivity applications that everyone in the company uses, specific departments and teams utilize their own subsets of job-specific applications.
 These frequently include legacy line-of-business (LOB) apps that don’t support SSO and aren’t feasible to refactor or replace because they contain essential data or perform critical business functions.

 Keeper SSO Connect is a fully-managed SaaS solution that can be used without deploying any on-premise or customer-managed components.
 It is hosted and managed by Keeper Security while maintaining zero-knowledge architecture and allowing for seamless integration with any IdP in any data environment.

 Keeper SSO Connect doesn’t require any on-premises or customer cloud-hosted services, nor does it require any additional software or equipment.
 Setup is accomplished in two easy steps: